kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Performance Chart Tooltip Enhancement (Apr 15, 2025):** Updated the performance timeline chart (`WodTimelineChart.tsx`) tooltip.
+When hovering over a data point in the "Performance" view, the tooltip now displays a breakdown of the individual WODs and their calculated levels that contributed to the average level for that month.
+This involved:
+  - Modifying the `api.wod.getChartData` tRPC procedure (`src/server/api/routers/wod.ts`) to return detailed score information (WOD name, level) alongside aggregated monthly data.
+  - Updating the chart page (`src/app/charts/page.tsx`) to process and pass this detailed data to the chart component.
+  - Enhancing the `CustomTimelineTooltip` within `WodTimelineChart.tsx` to render the breakdown list below the existing Level and Trend information.
 - **Dialog Background Color Fix (Apr 15, 2025):** Removed explicit Tailwind background classes (`bg-white`, `dark:bg-neutral-900`) from `LogScoreDialog.tsx`'s `Dialog.Content`.
 This allows Radix UI Themes to correctly apply the theme-appropriate background color, resolving an issue where the dialog had an off-theme background.
 The delete confirmation dialog in `WodTable.tsx` still needs investigation as it doesn't use explicit overrides but shows an incorrect background.
 - **Log Score UI Refactor: Popover to Dialog (Apr 15, 2025):** Replaced the score logging/editing Popover (`LogScorePopover.tsx`) with a centered Modal Dialog (`LogScoreDialog.tsx`) using Radix UI Dialog components.
 This provides a more focused user experience.
 The parent component (`WodTable.tsx`) now manages the dialog state.
 The core form logic, validation, and state handling (including recent fixes for state reset) were preserved in the new dialog component. **Update:** Ensured the dialog renders within the Radix Theme context by adding an ID to `PageLayout.tsx` and using the `container` prop on `Dialog.Portal` in `LogScoreDialog.tsx`. **Update 2:** Replaced the Rx `Checkbox` with a Radix UI `Switch` component for a toggle-style input. **Update 3:** Rearranged the Date and Rx fields in the dialog to place Date (with label) on the left and Rx Switch on the right on the same line. **Update 4:** Reduced the width of the "Minutes" and "Seconds" input fields for a more compact layout.
 - **Log Score Popover Behavior Fix (Apr 15, 2025):** Resolved issues with the _previous_ `LogScorePopover`: